PrarabdhJoshi/ssl-cert/readme.md

 ## Installation

 > Caution: </br>Update WEBHOOK_URL in .env to receive activation/deactivation notifications. </br></br>
-> Port 9008 is assumed to be available.
-If its not, update it in the app.ts file.
+> Port Assumption: </br> 9008 is assumed to be available for hosting server.
+If its not, update it in the app.ts file. </br> 5433 is assumed to be available for hosting DB.
+If not, update it in the docker-compose and the .env file.

 Pre-requisites: [Node.js](https://nodejs.org/) v12+, docker >=20.10.0, npm >= 6.14.8